26 Jul 7 outreach email mistakes and how to avoid them

 Let me know if you’re interested in seeing the full article and its graphics.
 I’d be happy to forward it along!

 Now that’s a great email.
 We were impressed by it because the sender was personal, pleasant, and proved their credibility as well as their article’s relevance to us in just a few sentences.
 Then, they followed up with a compelling call to action.
-That’s someone definitely spent time writing their email, and it shows.
+The sender definitely spent time writing their email, and it shows.

-To write outreach emails that are relevant and reply-worthy, be sure to avoid these common mistakes.
+To write outreach emails that are relevant and reply-worthy, try to avoid these common mistakes.

 1. Forgetting to do your research

 Don’t reach out blindly.
 It’s important to know who you’re reaching out to, and to have some understanding of their company and position.
 If you prove that you’ve invested some of your time before reaching out, your prospect will know that you’re less likely to waste their time.
-If the reader can tell that you know nothing about them from your email, good luck getting a reply.
-Here’s a sample from an email I recently received:
+If the reader can tell that you know nothing about them from your email, you probably won’t get a reply.

 2. Using an inappropriate tone

 Once you’ve done research and have an understanding of someone’s business and role, use that information to tailor your message.
 The tone of your email should be appropriate for the person you’re emailing.
-Being too casual with a higher-level executive can be just as bad as being overly formal with someone who works at a fun and quirky startup.
+For example, you probably want a more formal tone for a higher level executive at a large corporation than you do for a mid-level employee at a startup.

 3. Writing boring or vague subject lines

-Average email open-rates usually fall well below 25%, and if the subject line isn’t compelling, your email will probably not be opened.
+Average email open rates usually fall well below 25%, and if the subject line isn’t compelling, your email may not be opened.
 Make sure your subject line is intriguing and relevant.
 Be compelling, but also use the subject line to set expectations for the content of your email.
 If the reader can’t gauge what your email is about from the subject line, they’ll be less inclined to read it.

 4. Failing to establish relevance